dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 * <xref:System.Threading.Thread.Sleep%2A>
 * <xref:System.Runtime.CompilerServices.TaskAwaiter.GetResult%2A>

+> [!NOTE]
+> Blazor documentation examples that use any of the thread-blocking methods mentioned in this section are only using them for demonstration purposes, not as recommended coding guidance.
+For example, component code demonstrations simulate a long-running process by calling <xref:System.Threading.Thread.Sleep%2A>.

 ### Invoke component methods externally to update state

 In the event a component must be updated based on an external event, such as a timer or other notifications, use the `InvokeAsync` method, which dispatches to Blazor's synchronization context.
 For example, consider the following *notifier service* that can notify any listening component of the updated state.
-The `Update` method can be called from anywhere.
+The `Update` method can be called from anywhere in the app.

 `Notifier.cs`: